rastapasta/foodsharing/README.md

 ## 🎉 What's implemented?

 * Login
+  * Full async login / reauthentication / logout flows
   * Auth via email and password
   * Links to web based register & password restore
   * Using device's keychain to store credentials in a secure location
-  * Display of current build version
+  * Display of the current build version

 * Drawer
   * Display of logo and name of user
   * Button for Logout
-  * Display of current build version
+  * Display of the current build version

 * Conversations
   * Send and receive messages